Simulation-Software-Engineering/Lecture-Material/lecture-notes/documentation/overview.md

     - Do the same as for mkdocs, but now with sphinx
     - Alternative to GitHub pages one could publish something at ReadTheDocs.
 - pandoc
     - Write some CV example.
+This combines YAML with some LaTeX template.
+        - Add some extra information.
+        - Work smartly with lists of parameters.
+If one has a list of information, one wants proper separation via a comma for example.

 ## Further reading